Trump Violating Lawyers' First Rule For Clients: Keep Your Mouth Shut

 At the time he unveiled his first executive order, on Jan.
 27, the president told the Christian Broadcasting Network that Christians would be given priority when they sought status as refugees.
 "We are going to help them," Trump said.
 "They have been horribly treated."

 That weekend, his close adviser Rudy Giuliani, the former New York mayor, told Fox News that the president had directed him to come up with a way to enact a Muslim ban that would pass legal muster.
-Advocates for refugees and civil liberties groups used those remarks to convince a judge to block the order.
+Advocates for refugees and civil liberties groups used those remarks to persuade a judge to block the order.

-"There's a concept in the Rules of Evidence called, 'Party Admission,'" said longtime lawyer Mark MacDougall.
+"There's a concept in the Rules of Evidence called 'Party Admission,' " said longtime lawyer Mark MacDougall.
 "When you make a statement that's unfriendly to your case, it can be used against you in court.
 That's why all good lawyers tell their clients to keep their mouths shut.
 That's your first conversation."

 MacDougall, who has defended government officials, intelligence agents and corporate executives, said most defendants are "usually sufficiently scared that they listen.
 Politicians are different."

-Inside the Trump White House, the President and his top aides indeed are adopting their own approach, one that, in part, targets the judges ruling against them.
-After courts blocked the first order, dealing the White House a political and public-relations blow, White House aide Stephen Miller told interviewers that a newly envisioned order would include technical changes, but have the same basic purpose.
-Then that remark wound up in an adverse court decision this week.
+Inside the Trump White House, the president and his top aides indeed are adopting their own approach, one that in part targets the judges ruling against them.
+After courts blocked the first order, dealing the White House a political and public relations blow, White House aide Stephen Miller told interviewers that a newly envisioned order would include technical changes but have the same basic purpose.
+That remark wound up in an adverse court decision this week.

-Again, Wednesday evening, just hours after a court restrained the new travel ban, Trump told an audience at a Nashville rally the ruling was "terrible" and politically motivated.
+Again, Wednesday evening, just hours after a court restrained the new travel ban, Trump told an audience at a Nashville, Tenn., rally that the ruling was "terrible" and politically motivated.
 With television cameras trained on him, the president said the new executive order, issued March 6, was a "watered-down version of the first order."

 "This new order was tailored to the dictates of the 9th Circuit's, in my opinion, flawed ruling," Trump added.
 "This was, in the opinion of many, an unprecedented judicial overreach."

-The reply came swiftly on Twitter from one of the many courtroom opponents of the idea.
+A reply came swiftly on Twitter from one of the many courtroom opponents of the idea.
 ACLU Deputy Legal Director Cecillia Wang entreated, "Keep talking, Mr. President.
 Keep on talking."

 Keep talking, Mr. President.
 Keep on talking. https://t.co/2daiCj0qxL— Cecillia Wang (@WangCecillia) March 16, 2017